mistweaverco/bafa.nvim/README.md

 Press `u` to undo the last change in the UI.
 Press `Ctrl+r` to redo the last undone change in the UI.

+### Jump-labels

+If you press `g` in normal mode, jump-labels will be shown next to each buffer in the list.

+You can then press the corresponding key to quickly select that buffer.

+Press `Escape` to exit jump-label mode without selecting a buffer.

+You can also delete buffers while in jump-label mode by pressing `dg` to enable jump-label delete mode.

+Press `Escape` to exit jump-label mode without deleting any buffers.